Mdsomratakbor/Github-Tutorial/git-commit.md

 ### -a
 `Includes all currently changed files in this commit.
 Keep in mind, however, that untracked (new) files are not included.`

+### --amend
+`Rewrites the very last commit with any currently staged changes and/or a new commit message.
+Git will rewrite the last commit and effectively replace it with the amended one.
+Note that such a rewriting of commits should only be performed on commits that have not been pushed to a remote repository, yet.`